ritiek/LAN-copy-paste/README.md

 - You can also use `copy-paste-client.py` to retrieve and post text directly via the command-line

--  For example:
+For example:

-   - To retrieve text: `python copy-paste-client.py > TextOnServer.txt`
+- To retrieve text: `python copy-paste-client.py > text_from_server.txt`

 - To post text: `python copy-paste-client.py 'This text goes on the server'`

 ## License: